 Lastly, we have the ruler Slately for the Jetstone side.
 Once the crap hits the fan for Jetstone and Gobwin Knob forces enter the city, Tramennis says, in explicit terms, that Slately is now their single point of failure and their highest priority is getting him away from the battle.
 This is then subverted when Slately decides that Tramennis should be promoted to heir.
 When that occurs, then Tramennis should flee to the old capital where he will set up a last stand.
 Slately would stay behind to buy some time.
 Slately then has his Hat Magician and his Dollamancer make him the best war gear that they could.
 He then prepared to earn the money he need for his son's promotion by destroying the archons and getting paid by Charlie.
 If that didn't work, he was going to make a last stand with his men.

-Our Elves Are Better (parodied): So far, we've seen ten, rather specific, types: Altruist, Eager, Lofty, Luckless, Schlemiel, Shady, Superfluous, Tardy, Woodsy, and High.
+Our Elves Are Better (parodied): So far, we've seen eleven, rather specific, types: Altruist, Eager, Lofty, Luckless, Schlemiel, Shady, Superfluous, Tardy, Woodsy, High, and Bawdy Elves.
 The Eager Elves, for example, are all recolouredLinks, and High Elves use "natural Hippiemancy, mostly Flower Power", which apparently causes them to act like a Cheech And Chong routine.

 Our Gwiffons Are Different: And look like marshmallow peeps.
 Which sounds cute, until their front splits open into a terrible gummy maw.
 They eat marrow, horns, and hoovesnote ingredients for gelatin.